 There are some fabulous places for High Tea in Melbourne and one such destination is Mary Eats Cake in Brunswick.

-Their High Teas are held from 10am every weekend, cost a very reasonable $52 and they cater for dietary requirements.
+Their High Teas are held from 10am every weekend and they cater for dietary requirements.

 Buy some gorgeous knitwear at Otto and Spike

 Otto and Spike make their knitwear in Brunswick.